 Ha Ha Tonka State Park (GPS: 37.97607, -92.76979) is first and foremost a super funny name!
 It’s a 3,700-acre public recreation area on the Lake of the Ozarks, about 5 miles from Camdenton, Missouri.
 One of the highlights of the park is the castle ruins which is a European castle ruins in an American state park are actually the story of death and grief.
 I’ll leave the history for you to check out!
 But don’t discount fascinating geological features.
 The natural bridge is over 70 feet wide, and 100 feet high.
 There are 2 caves.
 The Robber’s Cave and the Counterfeiter’s Cave – both known to have been hide-outs for 19th-century criminals.

 Bonne Terre Mines – We did not visit this, but read about this unique place.
 It’s on my bucket list for sure!
 If you like to dive or swim, or just want to explore this place, it’s super fascinating!
-The mine has been opened as one of the most unique diving areas in the world.
+The mine has been known as one of the most unusual diving areas in the world.
 Due to the toxic lead particles in the water, nothing can grow rendering the liquid astonishingly clear.
 Would you feel comfortable swimming in that?
 I don’t know if I would but I really must see this place!
 Piercing lights have been installed throughout the caverns illuminating over 100 feet into the waters.
 Across 24 different diving paths covering 17 miles of subterranean rooms, visitors can swim through the grand arches and towering drowned chambers and you’ve got to see the rusting equipment still at the bottom of the “Billion Gallon Lake.”

 A geological formation formed by two rivers carving out a mass of limestone on both sides.
 The craggy peaks are now a unique and often overlooked landmark, This is north of Columbia.
 You gotta see this place.
 It’s a real treat!
 There is a rocky archways, limestone boulders and carved out shelves make the site excellent for hiking and climbing.

-Boondocking: If you want boondocking central, Missouri is your place!!
+If you want boondocking central, Missouri is your place!!
 There are so many places that you can camp for free, it’s unreal!
-And we aren’t talking about parking lots, Walmarts or rest stops.
+And we aren’t talking about parking lots, Wal-Mart or rest stops.
 We are talking lake side views!
 Here are our two favorite places with GPS coordinates on the picture!

 Hope you found something fun or at least interesting to put on your own bucket list.
 Our county is amazing so get out there and explore, and we’d love to hear what you found in Missouri that was Off the Beaten Path!